The photograph was taken from within the Sydney building that I worked in the mid 1980’s.

 Above is the reverse side of the advert explaining the details of Newsfast, basically whatever newspaper that you wished to receive Newsfast could supply.

-This trip in to advertising caused a small demand. . . only from TNT Skypak of course . . . .
+This trip into advertising caused a small demand. . . only from TNT Skypak of course . . . .

 Later the Company decided that they wanted a TV/cinema advert to illustrate transporting documents, via OBC, (On board courier) from London to Sydney.